-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results The percentage of patients with "any pain today other than everyday kinds of pain" on the BPI survey at baseline was 88.6, 85.6, and 86.1% for the placebo group, tapentadol ER group, and oxycodone CR group, respectively.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Compared to placebo, both tapentadol ER and oxycodone CR showed significant reductions from baseline to week-12 in the BPI total score, the pain interference subscale score, and the pain subscale score.
+The percentage of patients with "any pain today other than everyday kinds of pain" on the BPI survey at baseline was 88.6, 85.6, and 86.1% for the placebo group, tapentadol ER group, and oxycodone CR group, respectively.
 At week 12, the percentage scores decreased to 80.7% for the placebo group, 69.8% for the tapentadol ER group, and 67.3% for the oxycodone CR group.
 The percentage of patients who reported "at least 50% pain relief during the past week" was similar for all three treatment groups at baseline for the placebo, tapentadol ER, and oxycodone ER groups (23.4, 24.7, and 20.9%, respectively).
 These results increased to 59.7, 75.4, and 80.0% among the placebo, tapentadol ER, and placebo groups, respectively at week 12.
 Treatment with both tapentadol ER and oxycodone CR significantly improved physical health status compared to placebo, as reflected by the physical component summary score.
 The mean changes at week-12 from baseline on the SF-36 survey for four of eight measures (physical functioning, role-physical, bodily pain, and vitality) were significantly improved in the tapentadol ER group compared to the placebo group.
 The mean changes from baseline were significantly improved for role-physical and bodily pain scores among the oxycodone CR group compared to the placebo group.
 No clinically important changes in laboratory values, vital signs, or electrocardiogram findings were attributed to treatment.
 Overall, at least one adverse event was reported by 59.6, 75.5, and 84.8% of patients in the placebo, tapentadol ER, and oxycodone CR groups, respectively.
-The most commonly reported events (reported by >10% in any treatment group) were nausea, constipation, headache, vomiting, dizziness, pruritus, and somnolence, the majority of which were categorized as mild to moderate in intensity across all treatment groups.
-In the oxycodone CR group, the incidence of vomiting, constipation, and pruritus was nearly double incidence in the tapentadol ER group.
+The most commonly reported events (reported by >10% in any treatment group) were nausea, constipation, headache, vomiting, dizziness, pruritus, and somnolence, the majority of which were categorized as mild to moderate in intensity across all treatment